-By highlighting environmental conditions, reliance on natural capital and how to evaluate impacts such as whole supply chains from producer to consumer help to achive this.
+By highlighting environmental conditions, reliance on natural capital and how to evaluate impacts such as whole supply chains from producer to consumer help to achieve this.

-The current membership of the Business Board includes ABP, Kepak, Premier Foods, Saputo Dairy UK, and South West Water.
+The current membership of the Tamar Water Stewardship Business Board includes ABP, Kepak, Premier Foods, Saputo Dairy UK, and South West Water.

 We operate as a technical secretariat, providing local input, technical knowledge and practical experience.